 Most insurance agent jobs are full-time positions with a 40-hour workweek.

 Before you start applying for insurance agent jobs, get your cover letter and resume in order.
 Review and update your education, work and volunteer experience, and any skills or certifications that may be applicable to the job.

 Success as an insurance agent requires the ability to network and make connections.
 Sharpen your skills and broaden your network by getting involved in volunteer opportunities in your community.
 Search online sites such as VolunteerMatch.org, or contact various non-profit organizations directly.

 You can also network by attending events organized by various insurance industry trade organizations, such as the National Association of Professional Insurance Agents.

-Check the "careers" section of websites for local and national insurance carriers to locate job openings.
-You can also look at job-search resources like Indeed.com, Monster.com, and Glassdoor.com for available positions.
+Check the careers section of websites for local and national insurance carriers to locate job openings.
+Look at job search resources such as Indeed.com, Monster.com, and Glassdoor.com for available positions.
 If you can't find a job as an insurance agent right away, you might be able to take a related job in the insurance industry to gain experience.